adjackp/pre-workshopMaterial/_episodes/05-withCMake.md

 your `source` directory, is where your source code lives.
 The second, your `build` directory, is where you will use CMake to perform the build and where you executables will appear.

-If you haven't already, you might as well delete the `AnalysisPayload` that you created before.
+If you haven't already, you might as well delete the `AnalysisPayload` that you created before and the `.o` file.
 You will be creating it again now.
 Then, start by creating a separate directory within `Bootcamp` called `source` and move `AnalysisPayload.cxx` into it